Hi. My name is Linda Eskin. In May of 2009, at age 46, I came to Aikido to improve my horsemanship. It's become about much more than that for me.

 Aikido is a Japanese martial art.
 It's not about fighting.
 It's about being aware and responsive, not defensive or reactive.
 We learn to work with others and with circumstances, rather than opposing them.
-I train with Dave Goldberg Sensei at Aikido of San Diego.
+The lessons from Aikido permeate my life.
+Our training applies as much off the mat as on it.
+My teacher is Dave Goldberg Sensei at Aikido of San Diego.

 I speak from my own experiences - technical and philosophical, physical and spiritual.
 I discuss training and writing, learning and teaching, seminars and meditation, freedom and discipline.
 Underneath it all, it's about connecting, with ourselves and others.